Dharma Refuge

 How do they work?

-Each Circle has 7-12 participants who meet monthly to meditate and share thoughts, feelings and experiences related to their own spiritual life.
-In some communities groups like these continue for 10 years or more.
-They have proven to be fertile ground for growing caring, durable connections while strengthening spiritual development.
+Each Circle has 7-12 participants who meet monthly to meditate and to share thoughts, feelings, and experiences related to their own spiritual life.
+In some communities, groups like these continue for 10 years or more.
+These Circles have proven to be fertile ground for growing caring, durable connections while strengthening spiritual development.
 Newcomers to meditation and experienced practitioners are all welcome.

 Circles typically meet once a month for 2 hours, daytime or evening depending on participants’ availability.
-Groups currently meet via Zoom.
-Once it is possible, they will resume rotating meeting in each other’s homes (individuals who can’t host a meeting may bring refreshments to someone else’s house), and rotate facilitation.
+Groups choose whether they will meet in-person or via Zoom.
+Members rotate facilitation.
 Each session has 2 co-facilitators who develop the session plan and oversee the agenda. (see sample agenda in right column)

 After meeting for 6-12 months, some Circles might also begin volunteering as a group or in subgroups – e.g. helping with a Dharma Refuge volunteer need or doing something in the broader community.
 This is not a requirement – just an option that some might enjoy.